Skip navigation

 • TB Starting Pitcher #36

-Joe Boyle struck out four in two scoreless innings Friday against the Pirates.
+Joe Boyle allowed four runs in two innings while not factoring into the decision Friday against the Giants.